Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

   -------Contains the main data and reflects on the browser's screen-------- &lt/body&gt
 </pre>

-<p>&lthead&gt and &ltbody&gt are children tags of HTML tag.</p>
+`<head>` and `<body>` are children tags of HTML tag.

 <pre>
 &ltmeta  -------useful data------  &gt
 </pre>
-<p>&ltmeta&gt is a self-closed tag that stores useful data like characters used in documents, content width, and initial scale for different size screens.<br>
+`<meta>` is a self-closed tag that stores useful data like characters used in documents, content width, and initial scale for different size screens.<br>
-&ltmeta&gt contains special information about the webpage.
-These are generally for browsers to use.</p>
+`<meta>` contains special information about the webpage.
+These are generally for browsers to use.
 <pre>
 &lttitle&gt-----Name of the Webpage-----&lt/title&gt
 </pre>
-<p>&lttitle&gt is used to give the name to the Webpage When we search the Internet.
-It is shown on the browser's tab bar.</p>
+`<title>` is used to give the name to the Webpage When we search the Internet.
+It is shown on the browser's tab bar.
 <pre>
 &ltbody&gt
   --------The browser's screen displays all the data accurately.--------- &lt/body&gt
 </pre>
-<p>&ltbody&gt Adding data to the container will reflect on the browser's main screen.</p>
+`<body>` Adding data to the container will reflect on the browser's main screen.

 ### Comments are written as below
 <pre>